Find Grad Schools

 • Examine chemical or biological samples to identify cell structures or to locate bacteria or extraneous material, using a microscope.

-Skills Needed to be a Food Science Technician
+What Skills Do You Need to Work as a Food Science Technician?

 Below is a list of the skills most Food Science Technicians say are important on the job.